 Vector embeddings

 are ways to represent data in a compact, binned (grouped) manner.
 For instance, if a language had a million words, a vector would be 1 million elements in length if each word was an element.
-The vector would have 1 million indices.
+The length of a vector is also the number of indices on the vector.
 Words can be grouped by meanings or some unknown aspects to make far fewer than a million indices.
-Efficient embeddings may have latent groupings that are not easy to interpret, and they may share the same embedded vector space with objects of different types (modalities, e.g. image and text and audio embeddings sharing the same vector embedding space).
+For example instead of a vector of [dog, cat, fence, sidewalk] with 4 indices, one could make a vector of [[dog or cat], fence, sidewalk] with 3 indices.
+The vector elements are placeholders for existence of that object.
+Text grouped into such a "compressed" vector are the embeddings.
+Efficient embeddings may have latent (hidden) groupings that are not easy to interpret, and they may share the same embedded vector space with objects of different types (types being modalities, e.g. image, text, audio, or measurements that have embeddings that share the same vector embedding space).
+There are

 Distances